 - Suicide Prevention Lifeline available by calling 1.800.273.8255.

-- Centers for Disease Control and Prevention’s tips for managing anxiety and stress.
+- Centers for Disease Control and Prevention’s tips for coping with stress.

 Students may contact Pearsall at email@example.com or 863.669.2309, or Coordinator of Disability Services Dionne Formey at firstname.lastname@example.org or 863.292.3759 for more information and assistance with counseling and disability services.